omise/omise-node/README.md

 ### Create a customer with card associated to it

-Creating a customer could be done by using `omise.customers.create` which accept optional `card` argument.
-When you pass in a `tokenId` retrieve from `omise.tokens` or [Omise.js](https://docs.omise.co/omise-js/), the card associated to that token will be associated to the customer.
+Creating a customer can be done by using `omise.customers.create` which accepts an optional `card` argument.
+When you pass in a `tokenId` retrieve from [Omise.js](https://docs.omise.co/omise-js/), the card associated to that token will be associated to the customer.

 ```
-var customer = {
+omise.customers.create({
-  'email': "john.doe@example.com",
+  'email': 'john.doe@example.com',
-  'description': "John Doe (id: 30)",
+  'description': 'John Doe (id: 30)',
-  'card': tokenId
+  'card': 'tokn_test_4xs9408a642a1htto8z' //tokenId
-};

-omise.customers.create(customer, function(err, customer) {
+}, function(err, customer) {
   var customerId = customer.id;
   console.log(customerId);
 });